s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

 The initial challenge we had at the begining was that all the group members should be able to run the code locally with the same results.
-It was quickly solved once the mamba enviroment was set up correctly where the list of requirements was continuously updated locally and remotely.
+It was quickly solved once the conda enviroment was set up correctly where the list of requirements was continuously updated locally and remotely.

 Having overcome the initial challenges, the biggest challenges encountered in the project were: